olebole/irafdoc/doc/immatch.skyxymatch.rst

   <dt><b>min_sigdigits = 7</b></dt>
   <!-- Sec='PARAMETERS' Level=0 Label='min_sigdigits' Line='min_sigdigits = 7' -->
   <dd>The minimum precision of the output coordinates if, the formatting parameters
-  are undefined, or the output world coordinate system is <tt>"world"</tt> and the wcs cannot be decoded.
+  are undefined, or the output world coordinate system is <span style="font-family: monospace;">"world"</span> and the wcs cannot be decoded.
   </dd>
   </dl>